BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_10.md

 You can find hidden *Chewing Gum*, *Telluric Seed*, *PP Up*, *Red Shard*, and *Heart Scale* in this area.
 You'll notice we can't access the walled off area at the bottom-right while on a Tauros, so we'll come back here later on.
 Knock out the Tauros in the top area and progress up the next hill.

-On the next hill you can get a hidden *PokeSnax*, and *Purple Shard*.
+On the next hill you can get a hidden *PokéSnax*, and *Purple Shard*.

 !img("route1_6.png")

-Grab the hidden *Poke Ball* to the right.
+Grab the hidden *Poké Ball* to the right.
 Use the bottom of two ledges to head up and grab a hidden *Dire Hit*, then head up once more.
-Pick up the hidden *Poke Ball*, *Red Shard*, and *Zinc*.
+Pick up the hidden *Poké Ball*, *Red Shard*, and *Zinc*.

 **Ranger Medius.
 Field: Grassy Terrain**
 - Karrablast, Lv.
 52, Serious Nature, IVs: 10